nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 * Big O notation helps us answer the question, “Will it scale?”

-* Big O notation also equips us with a shared language for discussing performance with other developers (and mathematicians!).
+* Big O notation equips us with a shared language for discussing performance with other developers (and mathematicians!).

 ## What is Big O Notation?